davekempe/icinga2-docker-stack/README.md

     echo "MYSQL_ROOT_PASSWORD=<password>" > secrets_sql.env
     docker compose up

-This boots up an icinga(web)2 container with another MySQL container reachable on [http://localhost](http://localhost) with the default credentials *icingaadmin*:*icinga*.
+This boots up an icinga(web)2 container with built in MySQL reachable on [http://localhost:8080](http://localhost:8080) with the default credentials *icingaadmin*:*icinga*.

 ### Persistence